 The UK has the strongest direct flight options to Thailand of any European market.
-Three carriers operate London-Bangkok daily, and Heathrow has more weekly seats to BKK than any other European hub.
+Thai Airways flies London-Bangkok daily from Heathrow, British Airways serves the route from Gatwick several times a week, and London has more weekly seats to BKK than any other European city.
 Once you add Gulf and Asian connecting flights, the choice gets wider — and the price gets cheaper.

 Direct flights London to Bangkok

-Three airlines operate direct LHR-BKK services in 2026:
+Three airlines operate direct London-Bangkok services in 2026:

 Booking direct fares: Use Skyscanner to find the cheapest day, then book on the airline’s own site at the same fare.
 Booking direct keeps full refund and change rights.